f5devcentral/f5-gsts-labs-ansible-cookbook/docs/class1/module3/lab10.rst

    - name: Check to see if bigip username credential missing
      fail:
-       msg: "You must provide a 'bigip_username' variable
+       msg: "You must provide a 'bigip_username' variable"
      when: bigip_username is not defined

    - name: Check to see if bigip passwrd credential missing
      fail:
-       msg: "You must provide a 'bigip_password' variable
+       msg: "You must provide a 'bigip_password' variable"
      when: bigip_password is not defined

    - name: Check to see if bigip server credential missing
      fail:
-       msg: "You must provide a 'bigip_server' variable
+       msg: "You must provide a 'bigip_server' variable"
      when: bigip_server is not defined

 This accomplishes bullets #4 to #6